Preventing Heat Stress at Work: Your Guide to Heat Stress Risks & Solutions

 Heat stress occurs when the body’s means of controlling its internal temperature starts to fail.
 Once the body’s temperature reaches 99.7° F (37.6° C), heat stress has begun to affect the body.
 At 104° F (40° C), it becomes susceptible to severe damage.
 As little as 30 minutes of 104° temps can cause cellular damage to the brain or even death.

 Two factors contribute to how heat stress affects the body: personal and environmental.
-Some workers are at greater risk before they ever step foot in the heat due to personal factors: being older or overweight, having heart disease or high blood pressure, or taking medications that act as diuretics or do not react well to extreme heat.
+Some workers are at greater risk before they ever step foot in the heat due to personal factors: being older or overweight, having heart disease, high blood pressure or taking medications that act as diuretics and do not react well to extreme heat.

 MOST COMMON HEAT-RELATED ILLNESSES (HRIs)

 Heat rash, heat cramps, heat exhaustion and heat stroke are the four most common HRIs.
 Here’s a quick look at how to identify and treat them (for a deeper—and downloadable—dive you can easily share with crews, check out our HRIs Toolbox Talk).

 How it happens: Occurs when sweat ducts become clogged and sweat can’t get to the surface of the skin

 Symptoms: Red blister-like eruptions, bumps and an itching sensation

 How to treat it: Keep the skin dry and rest in a cool place